 Having visited L’oscar on many occasions during its transformation, I was eager to actually stay and immerse myself in the ambience of the hotel.
 And so, I checked in on a typically dull Friday afternoon in March last year, looking forward to a long weekend in London and dinner at the hotel’s fabulous Baptist Grill, which was at the time, headed up by Executive Chef Tony Fleming, who sadly stepped down in December 2019 to return to D&D London.
 I got to know Tony and so I am sorry that he has left.

 Tony has now been replaced by new Head Chef Stuart Conibear in March 2020, who previously worked at The Ned and was also personal chef to the Prince of Wales and Duchess of Cornwall at Clarence House in London, so his pedigree is par excellence.
 And as for the Baptist Grill, well that is no longer used as a restaurant, but is now available to hire for private functions, and with its immensely high ceiling and view down to The Baptist Bar, is ideal for hosting a special event.

 All the rooms in the hotel are large, luxurious and individually decorated, and I have seen probably a quarter of them.
 No expense has been spared on the heavenly comfortable mattresses and top of the range duvets covered with high thread count linen.
 My room, 303, was the size of a suite, decorated with leather and velvet-draped walls and a king size bed, large interactive flat screen television, good lighting, international sockets and effective heating system.
 A corridor with plenty of wardrobe space and Nespresso machine, leads to a beautifully appointed heated marble floored bathroom which has a large powerful shower that doubles as a steam room and L’oscar branded toiletries made by Roja Dove.
 Despite my room overlooking the front of the hotel, there was very little in the way of street noise, thanks to the efficient double-glazing.

-A pre-dinner cocktail in The Baptiste Bar which is located on the ground floor is a must and offers a cosy and chic bolt-hole in London in which to meet friends or enjoy an intimate date.
+A pre-dinner cocktail in The Baptist Bar which is located on the ground floor is a must and offers a cosy and chic bolt-hole in London in which to meet friends or enjoy an intimate date.
 Jacques Garcia has given the bar a lavish ambience in keeping with the rest of the hotel, as only he knows best.

 Breakfast is a relaxed affair in the ground floor L’oscar Restaurant with its illuminated onyx bar, gilded panels and mirrors, inspired by the world’s oldest café in Venice.
 For me, it was the perfect place in which to enjoy a long breakfast reading the Saturday papers and enjoying homemade muesli, some Eggs Royale and sipping a cup of excellent espresso.